 In this article, we’re going to focus on the Sheepadoodle vs Bernedoodle.
 Don’t worry about trying to memorize every little detail.
 We’ve got you covered with this simple guide that will differentiate between the two and give you a profound understanding of each option in a variety of categories.

-Our goal is that you will be able to quickly reference the difference between a Sheepadoodle or Bernedoodle and you will feel like you have all of the information you need when we are through!
+Our goal is that you will be able to quickly reference the difference between a Sheepadoodle or Bernedoodle and you will feel like you have all of the information you need when you are through!

 Here’s a quick summary of the Bernedoodle vs Sheepadoodle: